Seirdy/seirdy.one/content/posts/website-best-practices.md

 In addition to [offering ample non-interactive space](#non-interactive-space), ensure that non-interactive and interactive regions are visually distinct.
 Avoid making interactive elements with many children.

 GitHub's mobile website is a serious offender; see [this screenshot of the GitHub bug tracker](#gh-interactive) for an example.

-The background region of the visible issue is interactive, and so are its contents.
-However, the header of the issues list has a non-interactive background that looks the same.
-Visual appearance does not convey the difference between a button and a hyperlink.
-The "enhancement" link points to a unique location, yet it loses its interactivity on narrow viewports with no visual change; tapping it navigates to a different location depending on viewport width.
+* The background region of the visible issue is interactive, and so are its contents.
+* The header of the issues list has a non-interactive background that looks the same as the aforementioned interactive background.
+* Visual appearance does not convey the difference between a button and a hyperlink: The "enhancement" link looks like a button
+* The "enhancement" link points to a unique location, yet it loses its interactivity on narrow viewports with no visual change; tapping it navigates to a different location depending on viewport width.

 {{<image-figure id="gh-interactive">}} {{<picture name="gh_interactive" alt="Screenshot of GitHub issues on mobile with non-underlined links and links that look like buttons.">}}